2nd Division (South Vietnam): 1965

-On 18 April the division massed six battalions and six platoons of artillery backed by aircraft to target the headquarters of the VC 1st Regiment, four infantry battalions, and an artillery company in the Viet An area of Quang Tin province.
+On 18 April, the division massed six battalions and six platoons of artillery backed by aircraft to target the headquarters of the VC 1st Regiment, four infantry battalions, and an artillery company in the Viet An area of Quảng Tín province.
 Two columns moved southwest from Thang Binh district town into the hilly piedmont.
 The southern axis met stiff and mounting resistance by an estimated two battalions deployed on three hills.
 After a series of airstrikes, a company from the 3rd Marine Battalion made a lodgment on one of the hills while the rest of the battalion and two troops of M113s swept around the VC southern flank and hit the main position on a second knoll.
 Considerable amounts of bloody clothing found near the combat hamlet of Thanh Yen supported villager reports that the airstrikes had killed about 150 VC.
 The ARVN spent the night on the battlefield.
 On the following afternoon an observation aircraft reported seeing VC moving further west toward the hamlet of Chien Son.
 After a brief artillery bombardment, the 3rd Marine Battalion and the two cavalry troops advanced in line across a field toward the hamlet.
 At 17:25, the VC unleashed a bombardment including heavy 4.2 inch mortars.
 Surprised by the large explosions the M113s turned about and drove off the battlefield, causing the marines to panic and flee.
-Friendly artillery stopped firing, and the USAF forward air controller on the scene was unable to persuade two RVNAF A-1s on station to attack.
+Friendly artillery stopped firing, and the USAF forward air controller on the scene was unable to persuade two VNAF A-1s on station to attack.
 The Marine officers and their advisers could not stop the rout, but they did manage to steer the mob toward an abandoned VC trench where the marines stopped to take shelter.
 Here, allied officers organized a defense.
 The respite was brief as VC troops adjusted their bombardment to hit the new position, and a large column maneuvered to attack.
 Four advisers fell wounded, and, despite the best efforts of the remaining officers and advisers, the marines broke again.
 The division headquarters again rejected calls for artillery support on the supposition that the VC was too close to the marines, but the division commander, General Hoàng Xuân Lãm, ordered a ranger battalion and an infantry battalion to come to their aid.
 That plan backfired when the panic that infected the marines spread to the new battalions, which quickly joined the rout.
 The debacle cost the allies 26 dead, 86 wounded, 28 missing, and eight crew-served and 25 individual weapons lost.
 The allies counted 53 VC dead and estimated they had killed 297 more, but MACV considered the latter number highly speculative.

-On 12 June the division sent two understrength battalions and two Regional Forces companies to attack two VC local force companies 20km south of Danang.
+On 12 June, the division sent two understrength battalions and two Regional Forces companies to attack two VC local force companies 20km south of Đà Nẵng.
 VC losses were 41 killed, three captured and ten weapons.
 The allies estimated the VC had evacuated another 58 dead.